segmentio/segment-docs/src/segment-app/iam/scim.md

 Segment officially supports Okta, Azure AD, and OneLogin.
 However, you may still be able to use SCIM with another Identity Provider (IdP) by adapting the following instructions.
 If using a supported provider, start by searching for Segment in your provider's app catalog.

 When you enable SCIM, your IdP asks for two values.
-One is the “base URL”, the Segment base URL is: https://scim.segmentapis.com/scim/v2
+One is the "base URL", the Segment base URL is: https://scim.segmentapis.com/scim/v2

 The other value needed is an API key or Authorization Header.
 To generate one, go to **Settings > Advanced Settings** in the Segment app, and find the SSO Sync section.
 Click **Generate SSO Token** and copy the generated token.
 Use this token for the API key or Authorization Header in your IdP.